streembit/streembit-cli/README.md

 Modules:
 This section defines how the application will be executed.
 Whether it is seed, client, IoT node or a blockchain node.
 The "run" flag of each module defines whether or not execute the module.
 Both "seed" and "client" cannot be defined, it must be either "seed" or "client".

+The dns module role is to manage dynamic DNS updates.
+In case if you define a domain at the transport.host and the IP is DHCP, the DNS A record of the host must be updated upon start of the CLI.
+The dns defines the dynamic DNS service.
+By default the application uses srv.streembit.net:8080.

 Users: the Streembit UI user who can connect to this node.